-It’s not only the diagrid façade of One Shelley Street which attracts attention; the interior with its soaring atrium featuring cantilevered meeting pods is quite spectacular.
+It's not only the diagrid façade of One Shelley Street that attracts attention; the interior with its soaring atrium featuring cantilevered meeting pods is quite spectacular.
 Cubic Interiors supplied and installed the apolic cladding and glazing for the 25 pods, which appear to float in the light and air of the atrium.

 “The installation was everything but standard and special in every aspect, from design to manufacture and installation,” said Cubic Interiors’ Managing Director Robert Migliorino.
-“A new technique was required to achieve the curving of apolic cladding in to three dimensions.”
+“A new technique was required to achieve the curving of apolic cladding into three dimensions.”

-Multiplex followed an integrated fit out approach – another Green Star initiative – and this meant Cubic Interiors working in close concert with the overall construction schedule.
+Multiplex followed an integrated fitout approach – another Green Star initiative – and this meant Cubic Interiors working in close concert with the overall construction schedule.
 Only 12 of Cubic Interiors’ 150+ strong workforce delivered this complex project.

 Year Complete: 2008